ajkluber/project_tools/docs/things_to_do.rst

 3. ``RMSF``

     1. Write ``compute_Jacobian.py``
-    2. Decide on procedure and format for target data.
+    2. Decide on procedure and format for target data. e.g. A distance histogram.
     3. Integrate into the procedure for solving for the solutions.

 4. ``solver.py``